mrjonstrong/mrjonstrong.github.io/_drafts/Draft-Hello-World-Python-Github.md

 ---
-title: Setting up a repo and pipeline in GitHub for a Python application
+title: Setting up a repository and pipeline in GitHub for a Python application
 layout: post
 author: jon
 date: 2022-08-24